-The business diploma (36 credits) is offered as a two-semester program that is designed to be a shorter alternative to the more comprehensive associate degree program.
-When compared to the associate degree programs, the business diploma program provides a more general, interdisciplinary insight into the field of business at an introductory level.
-This diploma program includes many courses that can be applied to the associate degree programs.
-A student can use the business diploma program either as a final educational outcome or as an intermediate step toward the attainment of an associate degree in one of the seven areas of concentration.
+A 36-credit business diploma is offered as a two-semester alternative to the more comprehensive associate degree program.
+The business diploma program provides a general, interdisciplinary experience into the field of business at an introductory level.
+The diploma program includes many courses that can be applied to the associate degree programs.
+A student can use the business diploma program either as a final educational outcome or as an intermediate step toward the attainment of an associate degree.